Amos Oz: Literary career

 Oz published his first book, Where the Jackals Howl, a collection of short stories, in 1965.
 His first novel, Another Place (published in U.S. as Elsewhere, Perhaps) appeared in 1966.
 Subsequently, Oz averaged a book per year with the Histadrut press Am Oved.
 In 1988, Oz left Am Oved for the Keter Publishing House, which offered him an exclusive contract that granted him a fixed monthly salary regardless of output.
 Oz became a primary figure in the Israeli "New Wave" movement in literature in the 1960s, a group which included A. B. Yehoshua, Amalia Kahana-Carmon, and Aharon Appelfeld.

 Oz published 40 books, among them 14 novels, five collections of stories and novellas, two children's books, and twelve books of articles and essays (as well as eight selections of essays that appeared in various languages), and about 450 articles and essays.
 His works have been translated into some 45 languages, more than any other Israeli writer.
 In 2007, a selection from the Chinese translation of A Tale of Love and Darkness was the first work of modern Hebrew literature to appear in an official Chinese textbook.
 The story "Esperanto" from the collection Between Friends was translated into Esperanto in 2015.

 Oz's political commentary and literary criticism have been published in the Histadrut newspaper Davar and Yedioth Ahronoth.
-Translations of his essays have appeared in the New York Review of Books.
+Translations of his essays have appeared in The New York Review of Books.
 The Ben-Gurion University of the Negev maintains an archive of his work.

 Oz tended to present protagonists in a realistic light with an ironic touch while his treatment of the life in the kibbutz was accompanied by a somewhat critical tone.
-Oz credited a 1959 translation of American writer Sherwood Anderson's short story collection Winesburg, Ohio with his decision to "write about what was around me."
+Oz credited a 1959 translation of American writer Sherwood Anderson's short story collection Winesburg, Ohio with his decision to "write about what was around me".
 In A Tale of Love and Darkness, his memoir of coming of age in the midst of Israel's violent birth pangs, Oz credited Anderson's "modest book" with his own realization that "the written world ... always revolves around the hand that is writing, wherever it happens to be writing: where you are is the center of the universe."
-In his 2004 essay "How to Cure a Fanatic" (later the title essay of a 2006 collection), Oz argues that the Israeli-Palestinian conflict is not a war of religion or cultures or traditions, but rather a real estate dispute – one that will be resolved not by greater understanding, but by painful compromise.
+In his 2004 essay "How to Cure a Fanatic" (later the title essay of a 2006 collection), Oz argued that the Israeli-Palestinian conflict is not a war of religion or cultures or traditions, but rather a real estate dispute – one that will be resolved not by greater understanding, but by painful compromise.